asn42/website/content/activités/conférences/framasoft_contributopia/index.en.md

 +++
-title = "Contributopia avec Framasoft" description = "Contributopia, l'utopie de la contribution, avec Framasoft, invité par l'" date = 2019-02-28
+title = "Contributopia with Framasoft" description = "Contributopia, the utopia of contribution, with Framasoft, invited by " date = 2019-02-28
 [extra]
 place = "Heart of Code (42)"